fugue/regula/docs/src/report.md

 # Report Output

-Here's a snippet of test results from a Regula report:
+Here's a snippet of test results from a Regula JSON report:

 ```json
 {